To ensure that both Biocair and our customers are aware of our trading conditions.

 6. FAILURE TO TAKE DELIVERY

 6.1 Agreement of remedial actions.
-If delivery of a Consignment or any part thereof is not taken by the Consignee at the agreed time and place, Biocair will try to contact Customer and seek to agree what should be done with the Consignment.
+If delivery of a Consignment or any part thereof is not taken by the Consignee at the agreed time and place, Biocair will contact Customer and seek to agree what should be done with the Consignment.
 Biocair's charges in respect of further attempts to have the Consignment delivered to the Consignee (or an alternative Consignee), storage of the applicable Goods, and disposing of the applicable Goods (as relevant) shall be for the account of Customer.

 6.2.1 on 28 days' notice in writing to Customer to dispose of any Goods which have been held by or on behalf of Biocair for 90 days and which cannot be delivered as agreed or instructed; and